grip244/ShortsStash/README.md

 To run the script, simply open your terminal in the project folder and execute:

 npm start
 The script will begin fetching and processing videos according to your configuration.
-On the first run, it will create a cache.json file to speed up future runs.
+On the first run, it will create a database file to speed up future runs.

 # License
 *This project is licensed under the MIT License.